Semantic Security with Infinite Dimensional Quantum Eavesdropping Channel: Problem Statement and Main Result

-The main result of this work states that wiretap codes for certain \gls{ccq} channels exist which simultaneously have both of these properties.
-The rates are characterized by two information quantities.
-The information density and mutual information of the classical channel $\legitChannel$ associated with an input distribution $\inputDistribution$ on $\inputAlphabet$ are defined in the usual way as
+The main results of this work state that wiretap codes for certain \gls{ccq} and \gls{cqq} channels exist that simultaneously achieve low average error and low distinguishing security level.
+Achievable secrecy rates are characterized by two information quantities.
+Information density and mutual information of the classical channel $\bobChannel$ associated with an input distribution $\inputDistribution$ on $\inputAlphabet$ are defined in the usual way as